The Great Western Greenway

 The Great Western Greenway traverses Ireland’s Atlantic coast between Westport town and Achill Island and visits the picturesque villages of Newport and Mulranny.
 At 42 kilometers, it is the long trail of its kind in Ireland.
 The Greenway offers spectacular views of Clew Bay and its many islands as well as the iconic Croagh Patrick.
 Visit www.greenway.ie for more information.

 Few towns in Ireland can match Westport’s charisma and continental flavour.
 Cheerful shop fronts jostle for attention with an attractive selection of shops, pubs, cafés and restaurants.
-Little wonder it has become one of Ireland’s most popular and cosmopolitan holiday destinations.
+Little wonder it has become one of Ireland’s most popular and cosmopolitan holiday destinations only 25 minutes from Mulranny.
 Visit www.westporttourism.com for more information.

 Achill Island, is without doubt one of the most beautiful and spectacular places in Ireland.
 A trip to Achill will cater for those looking to relax and unwind and for those looking to stay active.
 Surfing, kayaking, Hillwalking, golf, fishing and more are all available and traditional Irish pubs are scattered throughout the island.
 Visit www.achilltourism.com for more information.